paquiteau/pynufft/README.md

 # PyNUFFT: Python non-uniform fast Fourier transform

 A minimal "getting start" tutorial is available at http://jyhmiinlin.github.io/pynufft/ .

+## How not to misuse PyNUFFT?

+The best way is either to use it correctly or not to use this package at all.

+We release the package in the hope that it is useful.
+However, some users started to abuse this service and make false claims.

+We ask users stop spreading false information when they only have data saved as single precision floating point numbers.

+They assigned wrong parameters and claim that PyNUFFT is worse than packages. (which is not true)

+For example, some users have set the Cartesian grid incorrectly, and claim that PyNUFFT is far less accurate than NFFT.
+What making them failed is that the coordinate was wrong.
+We have made the correction in another conference.
+The SSIM of the correct Cartesian setting is SSIM ~ 1.000.

+We have collected many failed case studies (preprints, emails from big organizations, tutorials in signal processing conferences).

+We are offering a training course to allow users to access these failed cases and learn how to use the package correctly.

 ## Installation

 $ pip install pynufft --user